sfc-gh-akelkar/ai_agent_ixr_analytics/DEMO_SCRIPT.md

 ## 🎬 Opening (0:00 - 2:00)

 **Talking Points:**
 > "PatientPoint operates digital health displays in thousands of healthcare waiting rooms and exam rooms.
-We collect **billions of patient interactions**—clicks, swipes, dwell time—from these touchscreens.
+In production, we collect **billions of patient interactions**—clicks, swipes, dwell time—from these touchscreens.
+>
+> For today's demo, we're using **simulated data** that represents the patterns we see in real IXR data—100,000 interactions across 10,000 patients and 500 providers.
 >
 > The question leadership keeps asking: **Does patient engagement actually matter?**
 >